24-hour emergency room in Anchorage, Alaska

-Our Primary Stroke Center is ready to quickly evaluate and start treatment for patients experiencing stroke symptoms.
+Our Comprehensive Stroke Center is ready to quickly evaluate and start treatment for patients experiencing stroke symptoms.
 Working with the ER team, we administer "clot-busting" medication.
 After stabilization in our ER, patients will be diagnosed and evaluated for a higher level of care as needed.
 Surgery, endovascular neuroradiology, and other neurological procedures may be recommended for a patient's care.

 If patients are admitted to our CCU, they will be evaluated for acute in-patient rehabilitation care and outpatient follow-up pending the severity of their stroke symptoms.
 Our goal is to minimize the effects of stroke and other neurological conditions.

 For more information about stroke care, please speak with a team member at (907) 264-2332.